-Ms. Davis has been with Farmers New World Life Insurance Company since 1992, where she has served in a variety of roles in actuarial, finance, marketing and operations.
-In her current role, she is responsible for the enterprise risk management program of Farmers New World Life as well as the risk management program for affiliate Zurich.
-Ms. Davis is a Fellow of the Society of Actuaries and holds a B.S. from the University of Illinois at Urbana-Champaign.
-She also earned her MBA degree from the University of Washington.
+Diane Davis retired from Farmers New World Life in 2019, where she was President and CEO.
+Ms. Davis serves on the Board of Directors of First Financial Northwest Bank.
+She is also is a Fellow of the Society of Actuaries and holds a B.S. from the University of Illinois at Urbana-Champaign.
+She earned her MBA degree from the University of Washington.

 I began my working career as a carpenter, working part-time to pay for college.
 After graduate school and law school I practiced law in Colorado and taught briefly at Rutgers University before moving to Seattle.
 Upon arrival, I took a position with the UW that led to a position with Paul Allen at Vulcan Northwest and later to Microsoft.
 I had long donated to support microfinance in developing countries and found a volunteer opportunity with former colleagues working on software for microfinance institutions.
 Over time that experience led to consulting opportunities with USAID, the Gates Foundation, and ultimately the U.S. Treasury, on whose behalf I now work as a technical advisor to central banks and financial regulators in Africa and Latin America.